 What about Quemoy and Matsu?
 Will Harp defend them too?

 posted by: robn on September 9, 2013 1:53pm

 Nice try except that micromanagement (formulation of police units) and macromanagement (elimination of a whole fire/police station are two different things.

-Here we go again.
+Now Paul, Here we go again.
 You seem to have this insatiable appetite to post the negative about Toni, but can’t seem to find the time nor interest to do the same on The Elicker Experiment.

 Who are his largest donors inside New Haven, as well as outside?

 Furthermore, the Democracy Fund doesn’t determine whether or not a candidate is honest.
 For example: look at the Elicker campaign scrambling as they try and accuse Toni of parsing, his own words.